he1c/LTRR-TensorSC/README.md

 Yicong He, George K. Atia “Multi-mode Tensor Space Clustering based on Low-tensor-rank Representation”

-The codes of compared algorithms to be added soon.
+The codes of compared algorithms are from the following resources:

 ### t-SVD-TLRR: